 As a not-for-profit organization with limited resources, many of these programs have been undertaken at a cost.
 We find sponsors and funders to support our programs where possible, but feel that it’s important to invest in the most environmental practices we can, which is why we have implemented an eco fee as a part of your ticket purchase.

-Below you can find information about each of our environmental initiatives – from plate return at the festival site to composting at the campgrounds, there are many things we do and are always aiming to do more.
+Below you can find information about each of our environmental initiatives – from composting at the festival site to recycling in the campgrounds, there are many things we do and are always aiming to do more.
 We thank you for your support in making this happen!

 Bike Ride to Site